Teuvo Hakkarainen: 2017 sexual harassment case

 In December 2017, Hakkarainen assaulted MP Veera Ruoho in the parliament house.
 The incident occurred at the parliament café where Ruoho was having a break during a debate, while the Finns Party were celebrating their Christmas party.
 Ruoho was sitting on a table as Hakkarainen grabbed her neck from behind and forcefully kissed her in the face.
 According to Ruoho, she was scared for her neck and her mouth hurt as well.
 Hakkarainen was under the influence of alcohol.
 He was convicted of assault and sexual harassment for fines of 5,440 euros.

 Personal life

-He was a co-owner of Haka Wood saw mill in Viitasaari, but sold his shares shortly after being elected.
-Ilta-Sanomat reported that Haka-Wood has been granted 461 750 euros European union subsidies for a development project which has not be reimbursed fully emphasizing that Hakkarainen is eurosceptic – though most of the national subsidies are forbidden by EU regulations.
-Haka-Wood has and will receive during its development programme funds from European Regional Development Fund.
-Hakkarainen stated to Helsingin Sanomat that money is paid there and taken from there (the EU funds).
-Haka-Wood needs the subsidies for a new sorting line.
+Hakkarainen was a co-owner of the Haka-Wood saw mill in Viitasaari.
+After his election to the Finnish parliament, Ilta-Sanomat reported that Haka-Wood had been granted 461,750 euros of European Union subsidies for a development project, even though Hakkarainen had run a heavily Eurosceptic campaign.
+Haka-Wood received funds from the European Regional Development Fund.
+Hakkarainen stated to Helsingin Sanomat that "if we weren't members [of the EU], we wouldn't be asking them for money".
+He subsequently sold his share of Haka-Wood.
 Hakkarainen has worked as a sawmill consultant in Honduras, Nicaragua, Guatemala and El Salvador.

-In 1986, Hakkarainen was a member in a gang that broke into the Suomussalmi church and stole 125 eucharist chalices, 24 bottles of sacramental wine and the money offerings.
+In 1986, Hakkarainen was a member of a gang that broke into the Suomussalmi church and stole 125 eucharist chalices, 24 bottles of sacramental wine and the money offerings.
 He was given a 9 months suspended sentence.